 The Spanish Tragedy by Thomas Kyd – exploring session available.
 We explored this back to back with Jeronimo! (see above) and it was glorious.

 Tamberlaine the Great by Christopher Marlowe – not to be confused with Tamberlaine the Great part 1 or 2, this is when the original play came about, with material that was cut when printed and before the second part was a twinkle in Marlowe’s eye.
 Here’s the prologue…

 And here’s a playlist for our exploration of both plays…

 Dido, Queen of Carthage by Christopher Marlowe and Thomas Nashe – First and Second Look exploring sessions available in the playlist below.
 Some people put this play much earlier, but it’s a tonic to place it after Tamberlaine, makes you think about it differently.

-David and Bathsabe by George Peele – might live as early as this, we’ve placed our work on it in the next decade.
+David and Bathsabe by George Peele – might live as early as this, but we’ve gone with a later date to place our videos.

 A Looking Glass for London and England by Thomas Lodge and Robert Greene – as usual, dating varies, but this play could live about here, or as late as 1591.
 It’s a spectacular Biblical epic, and other play from this period which is almost uncategoriseable – exploring session available on YouTube.